FadhilPM/tp/docs/UserGuide.md

 Format: `tag p/PHONE (t/TAG | proj/PROJECT) [t/TAG]…​ [proj/PROJECT]…​`

 * Adds one or more Tags/Projects to the person specified by `PHONE`.
+* In each use of this command, there must be at least one `TAG` or `PROJECT` specified.

+Phone (`p/PHONE`)
 * The `PHONE` must be an exact 8-digit phone number and must belong to a contact in the current contact list.

-* In each use of this command, there must be at least one `TAG` or `PROJECT` specified.
-* The existing Tags/Projects of the person will not be removed when new Tags/Projects are added.
-* Adding a Tag/Project that already exists for a person will not result in an error, and the system will remain unchanged.
+Tag/Project (`t/TAG`/`p/PROJECT`)
 * `TAG`/`PROJECT` can only contain alphanumeric characters with underscore and hyphens, and be between 1 and 20 characters long.
 * `TAG`/`PROJECT` are case-insensitive and will be automatically converted to lowercase regardless of input.
 For example, `PROJ-X` will be saved and displayed as `proj-x`.
 If another `Proj-X` is added to the same person, it will be considered as adding a Tag/Project that already exists.
 * Projects will have a default values of "Incomplete", "Unpaid", and a deadline set 1 day after creation.
 Modifications can be made using the `setstatus` command.
+* The existing Tags/Projects of the person will not be removed when new Tags/Projects are added.
+* Adding a Tag/Project that already exists for a person will not result in an error, and the system will remain unchanged.

 Examples:
 *  `tag p/81234567 t/friend` Adds a Tag `friend` to the person who has the phone number `81234567`.
 *  `tag p/91234567 t/friend proj/friend-project` Adds the Tag`friend` and Project `friend-project` to the person who has the phone number `91234567`.
    ![tag](images/tagAdded.png)

 ### Untagging a Contact with a Tag/Project : `untag`